hazelcast/hazelcast/hazelcast-documentation/src/PortableSerialization.md

 Note that the `id` that is passed to the `SerializationConfig` is same as the `factoryId` that `Foo` class returns.

-A few warnings when using portable :
+A few warnings when using portable:

-- One need to careful when serializing null portables.
-Hazelcast lazily creates a class definition of portable internally when user first serializes.
+One needs to be careful when serializing null portables.
+Hazelcast lazily creates a class definition of portable internally when the user first serializes.
 This class definition is stored and used later for deserializing that portable class.
-When user try to serialize a null portable and if there is no class definition exists at the moment hazelcast throws an exception saying that "com.hazelcast.nio.serialization.HazelcastSerializationException: Cannot write null portable without explicitly registering class definition!" .
-There are two solutions to get rid of that exception.
-First way, user can put a non-null portable class of same type before any other operation.
-Second way, a class definition can be registered manually in serialization config in following way.
+When the user tries to serialize a null portable and if there is no class definition exists at the moment, Hazelcast throws an exception saying that "com.hazelcast.nio.serialization.HazelcastSerializationException: Cannot write null portable without explicitly registering class definition!".

+There are two solutions to get rid of this exception.
+First way, the user can put a non-null portable class of the same type before any other operation.
+Second way, a class definition can be registered manually in serialization config as shown below.

 ```java
 Config config = new Config();